libormarko/Timestamp_Microservice/README.md

-# API Project: Timestamp Microservice for FCC
+# API Project: Timestamp Microservice

 A full-stack JavaScript web development project.
 I wrote a blog post about the project, where you can read about programming concepts I used and about app's features and functionality.
 You can find it on my [medium profile]().